OCamlverse/ocamlverse.github.io/content/stdlib_v2_design.md

 * Keep the underlying machinery for OS interaction stable.
 * Controversial: avoid polymorphic comparison (see Containers, Core)

+## Ideas
+These are ideas that may not be doable, but are worth considering:

 ## Hypothetical Module List

 This is a hypothetical list of modules that would be included in the V2 stdlib: